AX-MMD/kk-scene-timeline-info/README.md

 # KK Scene Timeline Info

-**KK Scene Timeline Info** is a script designed to add timeline information to file names.
+**KK Scene Timeline Info** is a console executable designed to add timeline information to a scene's file name.
 It provides configurable options to customize how file names are updated, including adding author names, replacing tags, and handling subfolders.

 ## Features
 - Add timeline information to file names.